 Scottish cartoonist Andy Pandy is best known for his darkly humorous comics, featuring everything from film noir-style detectives to silly fish puns.
-But recently, Pandy turned from illustrating to screenwriting.
-With the help of a recurrent neural network, the cartoonist has generated a series of brand new Friends screenplays sure to delight fans of the classic sitcom.
+But in 2016, Pandy turned from illustrating to screenwriting.
+With the help of a recurrent neural network, the cartoonist generated a series of brand-new Friends screenplays sure to delight fans of the classic sitcom.

 On Twitter, Pandy explained: “I fed a recurrent neural network with the scripts for every episode of Friends and it learned to generate new scenes.”